xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 }
 ```

-`Stock` provides a `Stream` of `StockResponse`, which has 3 possible values: `StockResponseLoading`, `StockResponseData` or `StockResponseError`.
+`Stock` provides a `Stream` of `StockResponse`, which has three possible values: `StockResponseLoading`, `StockResponseData`, or `StockResponseError`.
-With that `Stream` we are ready to display the data and the state in the UI.
+With that `Stream`, we are ready to display the data and status in the UI.

-The full implementation could be checked [in this commit][ref_stock_implementation].
+Inspect the full implementation [in this commit][ref_stock_implementation].

-### Handle stock responses
+### Part 4: Handle stock responses

-This is the last part, where we handle the 3 different response types, the error, the data and the loading state.
+In this last part, we'll handle the three different response types: the error, the data, and the loading state.
 To do that we will handle the responses in a `StatefulWidget`

 The widget state will contain the list of projects and a bool that indicates if the data is loading or not.